-Leanna ('14) first came to Camp as a Chicken stapher back in the summer of 2011.
-Hooked on the people, the place, and the opportunities abound to mold unique experiences, she returned the next two summers as a counselor for the gregarious Snoopers, and for what she thought would be her fourth and final summer with the Suaves.
-After graduating with her bachelor's degree in Human Biology, she pursued her passion for making health care accessible to marginalized populations in Ecuadorian health clinics, and after that at Stanford Children’s Hospital.
-After 2 years with SCH, Leanna felt the call to return once again to the rocks and the sand, the evergreens and aspens, the purple sunsets and the cool alpine air.
-She worked in the fall conference season of 2017 as an all-purpose stapher.
-She scrubbed tubs, boated, worked, and rallied.
+Leanna first came to Camp as a Chicken stapher back in the summer of 2011.
+What year is it now?
+Yikes!
+Hooked on the people, the place, and the Crystal Light crack juice, she returned the next two summers as counselor for the gregarious Snoopers.
+Graduating with her bachelor's degree in Human Biology ('14), she took her newly minted diploma back to Camp to spend a 4th summer at SSC, this time with the Suaves.
+She then pursued her passion for making health care accessible to marginalized populations in Ecuadorian health clinics, and after that at Stanford Children’s Hospital.
+After 2 years with SCH, Leanna felt the call to return once again to the evergreens and aspens, the purple sunsets, and the cool alpine air.
+She worked at Camp in the fall conference season of 2017, as an all-purpose stapher; she scrubbed tubs, boated, worked, and rallied.

 Michael ('17) was lucky enough to go to Camp for the first time this summer, immediately after graduating.
 His proudest moments from the summer are: creating a new program called "Espresso Tasting," winning the weekly limbo contest at Games Day, playing futsal with a guest and his son who was invited to play for Barcelona's academy, and climbing Mt.
 Tallac at 2am under the full moon.
 He majored in English and minored in CS, was an RA for 2 years, and worked on issues of toxic masculinity at the Clayman Institute and the Women's Community Center.
 Michael's full-time job is to hire a staff of 61 unique, passionate, and curious students from all walks of life.
 But he is most excited to hear each of their life stories, provide logistical and emotional support for them all summer, and hopefully become a lifelong friend.
 If you have ANY questions about the Camp experience, mission, community, or hiring process, please do not hesitate to send an email!
 It's literally his job to answer your questions!!!